Mikejo5000/vsts-docs-pr/docs/navigation/enable-preview-feature.md

 ---
-title: Enable or disable a preview feature
+title: Enable a preview feature
 titleSuffix: VSTS & TFS
-description: Turn on/off or activate/deactivate features in preview at the user or account level
+description: Turn on/off or enable/disable a feature in preview at the user or account level
 ms.technology: collaborate
 ms.prod: vs-devops-alm
 ms.assetid: